 Our Leadership

-The diversity of perspectives represented on the Board of Directors comes together around a shared passion for the PA profession, patients and a belief in the important role of certification.
+The diversity of perspectives represented by the leadership and the Board of Directors comes together around a shared passion for the PA profession, patients, and a belief in the importance of board certification

 Dawn Morton-Rias was appointed President & CEO of NCCPA in 2014, and is a non-voting member of the NCCPA Board of Directors.